FarhanMuftiHilmy/FarhanMuftiHilmy/README.md

 Here are some information about me:

-- 🔭 I’m currently studying at Software Engineering Technology Sekolah Vokasi Universitas Gadjah Mada
+- 🔭 I’m currently a Software Engineer at a wonderful company
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/farhan-mufti-hilmy-17bba1195/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Still Alive